Peter Gregg: Racing career

 While at school, Gregg began his motorsport career in gymkhanas and ice races after an initial appearance in a hill climb in 1958 in Laconia, New Hampshire.

-In 1963 he drove an unmodified production Corvette in Osceola County, Florida, and won the SCCA sanctioned race.
+In 1963, Gregg drove an unmodified production Corvette in Osceola County, Florida, and won the SCCA sanctioned race.
 He became a serious Porsche racer in 1964 with a Porsche 904 and then moved into competition with a Porsche 906.
 In 1965 he purchased Brumos Porsche, a local dealership, after the death of the owner, Hubert Brundage.
 He was the SCCA's Southeastern Division champion in 1967 in two classes and scored victories in Daytona and Sebring.
 In 1968 he acquired a Mercedes-Benz dealership and entered competition in the SCCA's Under-2-Litre section of the Trans-Am Series.
 He won six Trans-Am races in 1969 and also took the SCCA's B Sedan National Championship.
 In 1970, he opened a third dealership, SportAuto, selling Fiats and MGs.

-In 1971, he was part of the major Trans-Am Series, driving Bud Moore Ford Mustangs, alongside teammate George Follmer.
+In 1971, Gregg was part of the major Trans-Am Series, driving Bud Moore Ford Mustangs, alongside teammate George Follmer.
 He won the Trans-Am Series in 1973 and 1974 in a Brumos Porsche.
 By this time, he was involved with IMSA and won the IMSA GTO overall championship in 1971 and 1973, earning him the nickname "Peter Perfect", possibly a reference to a character in a Hanna-Barbera cartoon called the "Wacky Races" and his clean-cut naval officer image.
-In 1973 he won the 24 Hours of Daytona in a Porsche Carrera co-driven by Hurley Haywood.
+In 1973, he won the 24 Hours of Daytona in a Porsche Carrera co-driven by Hurley Haywood.
 He then announced his retirement to lead a life as a director of the Jacksonville National Bank, a club tennis player and a speedboat racer out of the Ponte Vedra Yacht Club.